TZstatsADS/Spr2017-Proj1-zn2146/README.md

 # Spring 2017
-# Project 1: What did the presidents say at their inauguation?
+# Project 1: What did the presidents say at their inauguration?

 ![image](figs/title.jpg)